imckechn/cis3230A1/README.md

 ### Asumptions
 In player.rb
 If you move objects between the bag and the cup and vise versa, if the coin/die doesnt have a description, it will automatically be counted

+### Also
+I my randomizer.results broke right before I was supposed to submit.
+This is cause my SUM and possibly Tally function to fail.
+Please be aware as the tally adn sum methods work, but they rely on the results function and it's broken.
+This makes results appear broken.
+Thanks and hope this helps.